 - Introduction:

--Advocates of using images in worship regularly bow down before statues, icons, and images of Christian figures, kissing at the feet of the statues, and praying to them.
-Some professing Christians will even be rolling in front of statues, showering flowers on them, lighting candles before them, carrying statues in procession, and changing the clothing on them daily.
-In Roman Catholic churches, there are several paintings of Jesus, Mary, Peter, and canonized saints.
-In short, there is an abundance of religious iconography.
+-Catholics regularly bow down before statues and icons of Christian figures.
+They kiss at the feet of them and pray to the people that the items represent.
+Some even roll in front of statues, shower flowers on them, light candles before them, carry statues in procession, and change the clothing on them daily.
+In Roman Catholic churches, there are numerous paintings of Jesus, Mary, Peter, and canonized saints.
+There is an abundance of religious iconography.
+Catholics sing worship psalms to various saints and wear amulets with pictures of Mary on them.

 - The Case Against The Use Of Statues, Images, And Relics In Worship: